had0j/io_qp2_rule_eng/readme.md

     1. You can observe the graph in this [Desmos document](https://www.desmos.com/calculator/yfzabziltb)
     1. The X axis is the column numbers (left side column 0 is the easiest to dig, right side column 9 is the hardest to dig), the Y axis is the weight, use the slider at the left side to tune the favor value
 1. Decide a column as the garbage hole position via the weight calculation of the previous step

+> In an old version, the use of the value was inverted, being the higher the harder
+> After fixing, all categories with【Expert】and*【Messier Garbage】will become harder to an extent, although after fixing, old records weren't deleted ((*translation note: should be or))

 ## Garbage gathering